Be the first to know about the latest products and offers from Signature Kitchen Suite

 French for “under-vacuum,” sous vide (sue-veed) is a cooking technique where food is vacuum sealed and then submerged in water and slow-cooked at a constant precise temperature until it’s perfectly cooked.
 Sous vide has been the go-to method in some of the world’s best restaurants for years—and for good reason: it brings food to the precise temperature chefs look for and delivers perfect doneness, edge-to-edge, every time.
 Thanks to innovative thinking, professional sous vide is now available to the home cook, bringing with it restaurant-worthy results to steaks, chicken, fish, eggs, vegetables, and much more.

-Let’s say you’ve prepared two 2-inch thick, bone-in ribeye steaks using the sous vide method, and then finish with two minutes of high heat to sear the top and bottom.
-As you cut into your steak you’ll notice something right away—the doneness you were hoping for goes all the way through.
-Edge.
-To.
-Edge.
+Let’s say you’ve prepared a bone-in ribeye using the sous vide method.
+As you cut into your steak you’ll notice something right away — the doneness you were hoping for goes all the way through.
 Not a gray/pink gradient with a thin band of desired doneness that simply grilling steaks gives you.
-Your steaks are juicer, and sous vide is the only way to get these incredible results.
+You have perfect, juicy steaks that only sous vide can provide.

-Perfection’s built in.
-Right into the cooktop of our new dual-fuel pro range, that is—and we’re the only ones to do it.
-This frees up counter space and puts the sous vide right next to our Ultra-High™ gas burners and two-zone induction cooking surface so you can make sure whatever you’re preparing has the perfect finish.
+We started by building it right into the cooktop – the first of its kind.
+This puts the sous vide right next to our Ultra-High™ gas burners and two-zone induction cooking surface for the perfect finish.
 We also removed the need for water circulation by engineering a hermetically and magnetically sealed lid, delivering a precise temperature within 1-degree of set point.
-And thanks to the Signature Kitchen Suite app you can start the process, control the temperature, and keep up with progress from almost anywhere.
+And thanks to the Signature Kitchen Suite app you can start the process, control the temperature, and follow progress from almost anywhere.

 Mark Bittman talks to Sam Garwin of NYC’s Fleishers Craft Butchery about the important part sous vide can play in making sure you don’t overcook an expensive cut of meat.